ayoub404-mak/ayoub404-mak/README.md

-# Ayoub Ami – Portfolio & Projects
+# Ayoub  – Portfolio & Projects

 Welcome to my GitHub!
 I am a passionate student seeking a **PFE internship (2-3 months)** in **DevOps, Fullstack, Data Analysis, or Data Science**, either online or onsite.
 Here you’ll find my projects and experiments in web development, data analysis, and AI.